3 things to know about Medicare eligibility and enrollment:

 - You’re under 65, disabled, and have been getting Social Security or RRB benefits for over 24 months.

-If you’re automatically enrolled, you will get a Medicare card in the mail 3 months before your 65th birthday.
+If you are eligible for automatic Medicare enrollment, you will get a Medicare card in the mail 3 months before your 65th birthday.
 If you don’t want Part B (which requires you to pay an additional premium), you should follow the instructions on the back of the card to reject it.

-If you are not enrolled in Medicare automatically, you need to apply during an enrollment period.
+If you are not enrolled in Medicare Part A and Part B automatically, you need to apply during an enrollment period.
 Enrollment periods are windows when you can join Medicare.
 There are 3 enrollment windows for getting Medicare Parts A & B:

 - Initial Enrollment Period (IEP)